sst/guide/_chapters/upload-a-file-to-s3.md

 ---
 layout: post
-title: Upload File to S3
+title: Upload a File to S3
 date: 2017-01-24 00:00:00
 ---